 Then one day I rediscovered some scripture that helped me connect with the song in a new way.

 “You hem me in behind and before, and you lay your hand upon me.”
 (Psalm 139:5, NIV)

 “Just as Jerusalem is protected by mountains on every side, the Lord protects his people by holding them in his arms now and forever.”
 (Psalm 125:2, NIV)

 “The Lord will guard your going out and your coming in from this time forth and forever.”
 (Psalm 121:8, NASB)

 The idea of being surrounded by an enemy (trouble, stress, depression, whatever…) is overwhelming.
-But then I realize that between me and that whatever is God.
+But then I realize that between me and that whatever is God, often represented by other Christians.
 The Matthew Henry Commentary describes the idea this way.

 “Wherever we are, we are under the eye and hand of God.”

 These verses brought the song “Fight My Battles” alive for me.
 Now, it exists as a soul chant when life gets rough, a repetitious remembrance of these verses and how God promises to exist in my life.

 I invite you to grab onto the words too and let them breathe life into your weary soul as you realize that you are surrounded by a holy God, and he’s fighting for you.